7 States of Change — How Do I Experience Grief and Be Resilient?

 Tom Karl

-5 Dimensions of Recovery Capital — Do You Know the Basics?
+5 Dimensions of Recovery Capital — Do I Know the Basics?

 Recovery Capital refers to the internal and external resources necessary to achieve and sustain recovery.
 The Recovery Capital Model recognizes that a variety of dimensions — personal capital, social capital, community capital, emotional support, commitment to sobriety, and well-being — can support or jeopardize recovery depending on how individuals use their capital.